mikegreber/NetworkedShooter/README.md

   - MultiplayerSessions plugin to easily host and join games through Steam.
   - Lobby system for selecting map and game mode - starts game when all players are ready
   - All features are networked
+- GameModes
   - Free For All and Team Deathmatch game modes
+  - Warmup, Playing, and Cooldown phase for rounds
+  - Kills and Deaths tracked for each player
 - 2 Maps
 - Projectile Weapons
   - Assault Rifle